GreenLightning/nsdg/README.markdown

 ## Getting Started

-The latest release contains anything you need to use NSDG.
+The [latest release](https://github.com/GreenLightning/nsdg/releases/latest) contains anything you need to use NSDG.
 Alongside the generator itself, it contains a user guide in English and in German as well as a bunch of examples including the selection sort algorithm from above.
-An xml schema is provided, too, and some xml editors can use that to validate your document and to propose content.
+An xml schema is provided, too, which some xml editors can use to validate your document and to propose content.
 (For more information on that, have a look at the user guide.)

 After you have created the xml files, generating the diagrams becomes as easy as this: